haacked/haacked.com/_posts/archived/2007-09-10-last-night-a-doctor-saved-my-nut.aspx.markdown

 ---
 layout: post
-title: "Last Night A Doctor Saved My Nut"
+title: Last Night A Doctor Saved My Nut
 date: 2007-09-10 -0800
 comments: true
 disqus_identifier: 18388
 categories: []
+redirect_from: "/archive/2007/09/09/last-night-a-doctor-saved-my-nut.aspx/"
 ---

 Last night I nearly lost a dear friend of mine.
 Now this is the sort of story most men, myself included, would understandably want keep to themselves.
 Although this deviates from my normal content, I feel a duty